curegit/stylegan-fastapi/README.md

 Simplified Web REST API of the StyleGAN using FastAPI

 This is a web backend application to make the generator models trained by [Precure StyleGAN ADA](https://github.com/curegit/precure-stylegan-ada) available on the web in a simplified way.
-[StyleGAN Vue](https://github.com/curegit/stylegan-vue) is a sample implementation of its frontend client and is [deployed here](https://stylegan.curegit.jp/) connected to [a demo backend with some models](https://stylegan.mermaid.blue/docs) for immediate trial.
+[StyleGAN Vue](https://github.com/curegit/stylegan-vue) is a sample implementation of its frontend client and is [deployed here](https://stylegan.curegit.jp/) connected to [a demo backend](https://stylegan.mermaid.blue/docs) with some models for immediate trial.

+[Sample Docker configurations](https://github.com/curegit/stylegan-web) for deploying StyleGAN models and the web-based user interface are also available.

 ## API Specifications

-Refer to the Swagger or ReDoc documentation on the sample backend or on your deployed instance at the paths `/docs` or `/redoc`.
+Refer to the [Swagger](https://stylegan.mermaid.blue/docs) or [ReDoc](https://stylegan.mermaid.blue/redoc) documentation on the sample backend or on your deployed instance at the paths `/docs` or `/redoc`.

 ## Application Requirements